Destinations

 See local content creator Q2 Japan’s thorough video on Uraja here.

-Perhaps the most famous, and notable festival, is Hadaka Matsuri - otherwise known as Naked Man Festival.
+But the most famous, and unmissable festival, is Hadaka Matsuri - otherwise known as Naked Man Festival.
 It is exactly what it sounds like.
-Every year on the frigid third Saturday of February, approximately ten thousand men donning only mawashi gather at Saidaiji Temple to run laps around the temple complex and purify themselves in water.
+Every year on the frigid, third Saturday of February, approximately ten thousand men donning only mawashi gather at Saidaiji Temple to run laps around the temple complex and purify themselves in water.
 The main event happens when all the runners gather on the main stage in a heated clash (literally, you can see the cloud of sweat and hormones) with the hope of grabbing one of the Shingi sticks for good fortune.

 Other local festivals include Kibichuo’s Kamo-Taisai Festival, one of the most sacred festivals in the prefecture.
 The main eight shrines around Kibichuo Town carry portable shrines - mikoshi - to the main Sojagu Shrine every year on the third Sunday in October